Lews Baitcaster Combo Review Expert Tips for Better Casting

 Line guide upgrades

-Some anglers install ceramic line guides or replace with lighter guides to increase casting efficiency and reduce wear on braid
+Some anglers install ceramic line guides or replace them with lighter guides to increase casting efficiency and reduce wear on braid.

 Custom spool options